 The privacy and data security landscape is still in flux.
-In September 2016, the Irish privacy advocacy group, Digital Rights Ireland, brought an action for annulment of the EC decision on the adequacy of Privacy Shield, Case T-670/16, which is pending before the European Court of Justice.
-In October 2016, a further action for annulment was brought by three French digital rights advocacy groups, La Quadrature du Net, French Data Network and the Fédération FDN.
-This case is also currently pending before the European Court of Justice.
+In October 2016, an action for annulment of the EC decision on the adequacy of Privacy Shield was brought before the European Court of Justice by three French digital rights advocacy groups, La Quadrature du Net, French Data Network and the Fédération FDN.
+This case, Case T-738/16, is currently pending before the European Court of Justice.
 Should the European Court of Justice invalidate the Privacy Shield, it will no longer be possible to transfer data from the EU to entities in the U.S. under a Privacy Shield certification, in which case other legal mechanisms would need to be put in place.